 An applicant must have completed all on-campus requirements in an APA-accredited, degree-granting clinical, counseling, or school psychology doctoral program in the United States by the time the residency is scheduled to begin.
 The applicant must also have been awarded a Master's Degree during their training.
 The applicant must have successfully completed supervised practicum experiences and graduate coursework in health service psychology, including individual intelligence assessment, learning and development, psychotherapeutic interventions, and research/statistical analysis.
 Experience working on medical teams is beneficial but not required.
 For those interested in the Pediatric Psychology, Neurodevelopmental Disability, or Trauma/Community Health Track experience, working with children and adolescents across a range of ages is expected.
-For the Adult Track experience, working with adults across a range of ages is expected.
+For the Adult Health Track experience, working with adults across a range of ages is expected.
+For the Adult Serious Persistent Mental Illness track, experience working with a range of psychiatric disorders is recommended.
+Experience working on an inpatient psychiatric unit is beneficial but not required.